What is Counselling & Psychotherapy?

-I will set aside a time, usually 50 minutes, once a week, and will make time to talk with you about thoughts, feelings, behaviours and experiences.
-Sometimes this is focussed in the present and sometimes it will reflect on the past.
-Usually it is a mixture of both past and present.
+We will both set aside a time, usually 50 minutes, once a week, to talk about your thoughts, feelings, behaviours and experiences.
 Therapy can sometimes be challenging, especially when thinking and talking about difficult issues.
-As an integrative therapist I will often reflect on what the client says, noticing what is said and unsaid and offering connections, which can be a new way of looking at things.
+As an integrative therapist I often reflect on what you, the client, says, noticing what is said and unsaid and offering connections, which can be a new way of looking at things.
 I will also notice what happens between us, since this can sometimes illuminate how past patterns of relating are repeated in the present.

-I have recommended some books and web links which are helpful if you wish to find out more about Integrative Therapy before you come along.
+I have recommended some books and web links below, which are helpful if you wish to find out more about Integrative Therapy before you come along.